Melton truck with a flatbed trailer

 Step Deck Trailers

-Also known as a drop-deck trailer, this is designed to carry tall loads that may exceed the legal height limit of a traditional flatbed trailer.
+A step deck trailer, also known as a drop-deck trailer, is designed to carry tall loads that may exceed the legal height limit of a traditional flatbed trailer.

 These come in between 48’-53’ long, and can carry loads up to 48,000 pounds on both decks combined.
 The front deck can carry loads up to 8’6” tall, while their main deck can go up to 10’.
-This is because the lower deck is 3’6” tall instead of the standard 5’.
+When comparing step deck vs flatbed, the main distinctive feature of step decks is that its lower deck is 3’6” tall instead of the standard 5’, allowing for taller freight without requiring additional permits versus a flatbed trailer.

 Typical loads you might see on a step-deck trailer include tractors, excavators, agricultural materials, and other heavy machinery.

-RGN trailers provide ease of use for hauling large equipment, as one of the major qualities of this trailer type is that it’s a low-riding deck that detaches at the front and forms a ramp- this allows for vehicles to drive straight onto the trailer.
+Removeable Gooseneck Trailers, also known as RGN trailers, provide ease of use for hauling large equipment.
+Unlike a step deck or flatbed, an RGN trailer has a low-riding deck that detaches at the front and forms a ramp – this allows for vehicles to drive straight onto the trailer, making it ideal for cargo like bulldozers, cranes, and other heavy machinery.

 These trailers can vary in length from 24 to 40’ long, with a height limit of 11 feet.
 Without any modifications, these trailers can haul up to 40,000 lbs.